sailpoint-oss/developer.sailpoint.com/docs/extensibility/event-triggers/available/provisioning-completed.md

 - `PROVISIONING` - Can write to accounts.
 Currently, the trigger does not include attribute synchronization.
 - `PASSWORD` - Can update password for accounts.

-For a list of supported connectors and features, see [Supported Connectors for IdentityNow](https://community.sailpoint.com/t5/Connectors/Supported-Sources-Connectors-for-IdentityNow/ta-p/80019).
+For a list of supported connectors and features, see [Supported Connectors for Identity Security Cloud](https://community.sailpoint.com/t5/Connectors/Supported-Sources-Connectors-for-Identity Security Cloud/ta-p/80019).

 For information about configuring sources for provisioning, see [How can I edit the Create Profile on a source?](https://community.sailpoint.com/t5/Connectors/How-can-I-edit-the-Create-Profile-on-a-source/ta-p/74429).